Great addition to any scientific project

 make

-install and the libraries will be installed under /path/lib
+the libraries will be installed under /path/lib,

-module files will be installed under /path/modules
+the module files will be installed under /path/modules, the documentation under /path/docs and so on.

 This version of PSBLAS incorporates into a single package three entities that were previously separated: | Library | | |———|——————–| | PSBLAS | the base library | | PSBLAS-EXT | a library providing additional storage formats for matrices and vectors | | SPGPU | a package of kernels for NVIDIA GPUs originally written by Davide Barbieri and Salvatore Filippone; see the license file cuda/License-spgpu.md |